 Additionally, we have 7 different types of users, depending on their order frequency and recency.
 We also calculate each user’s LTV score and we know the user’s preferred type of food and restaurant and add this as a custom attribute.
 Based on all the data we collect -user segment, churn probability, LTV and preferred type of food- we can show specific content and exclusive offers for the stores we know the user likes, that are also really close to their location, with different incentives depending on the user’s calculated value.

 We use this strategy not only to reactivate campaigns but to prevent users from becoming inactive in the first place.
 It’s much more effective -and cheaper- to prevent users from becoming inactive than to reactivate them once they are already inactive.
-This personalized sending of useful and relevant promotions has been key to reactivating and reengaging our users.”-Marc Pelejà, CRM and Retargeting Manager at Glovo.
+This personalized sending of useful and relevant promotions has been key to reactivating and re-engaging our users.”-Marc Pelejà, CRM and Retargeting Manager at Glovo.

-“Internally we have detailed segmentation in place, designed and implemented by our BI team.
+From the time when Ekaterina worked at Runtastic:“Internally we have detailed segmentation in place, designed and implemented by our BI team.
 In our system, users are assigned a status based on how many times a week they were active, ranging from “idle” to being “highly active” during a certain timeframe.
 In order to fall into one of these “activity” categories, a user should have at least one session in the last 5 weeks.

 When it comes to re-activating users in any other state than “active”, at the beginning we extensively rely on our CRM capabilities, because it’s cheaper than running re-engagement campaigns on the UA side.
-To avoid wasting money on users who may have returned to the app organically or with the help of push notifications, we start re-engagement campaigns on the UA side when the CRM journeys are almost over.
+To avoid wasting money on users who may have returned to the app organically or with the help of push notifications, we start re-engagement campaigns on the UA side when their CRM journeys are almost over.

 We create segments of users who stayed inactive despite all the CRM efforts (or who were not reached at all because they have push notifications disabled) and target them across channels with more appealing creatives (and with more specific CTAs) in order to bring them back to the app.
 We also often offer discounts and special offers via deeplinks in our ads, to non-engaged users, if regular ads still don’t look appealing enough to them.”- Ekaterina Shpadareva, User Acquisition and ASO Manager at Runtastic.